Szhoosh/Alzheimers-prediction-using-machine-learning/README.md

 # Alzheimer's Disease Prediction App

-This Streamlit app predicts the likelihood of Alzheimer's Disease based on patient information and a trained machine learning model witha aim to provide a user-friendly interface for predicting the likelihood of Alzheimer's Disease.
+This Streamlit app predicts the likelihood of Alzheimer's Disease based on patient information and a trained machine learning model with a aim to provide a user-friendly interface for predicting the likelihood of Alzheimer's Disease.
 The prediction is based on a machine learning model trained on a dataset from Kaggle.
 You can find the dataset [here](https://www.kaggle.com/datasets/rabieelkharoua/alzheimers-disease-dataset).

 ## Features